Cracking Open Gemma 3 4B Part 1: Finding Behavioral Circuits With Sparse Autoencoders

 Gemma Scope 2 only provides pre-trained residual stream SAEs at four layers for this model size and sparsity level: layers 9, 17, 22, and 29 (out of 34 total).
 This is a meaningful constraint.
 Layer 9 captures early processing, including syntactic and shallow semantic patterns.
 Layer 17 sits in the middle, where more abstract representations form.
 Layer 22 is in the upper-middle range where behavioral tendencies start crystallizing.
 Layer 29 is near the output, where the model commits to its response strategy.

 The project started with only layer 17, the middle of the network, where earlier SAE interpretability work tends to find interesting features.
-That worked well enough for initial sycophancy results, but single-layer analysis has an obvious limitation: if the behavior's features live elsewhere, you'll miss them entirely.
-Moving to multi-layer analysis revealed that sycophancy features are already detectable at layer 9 and strengthen dramatically through layer 29, while other behaviors showed up only at specific depths.
-Without the multi-layer view, we would have both overestimated the importance of layer 17 and missed the scaling pattern across depth.
+That worked well enough for initial sycophancy discovery results, but single-layer analysis has an obvious limitation: if the behavior's features live elsewhere, you'll miss them entirely.
+Moving to multi-layer analysis revealed how signal strength and feature behavior scale with depth for every behavior studied, which is what made the eventual OOD failure of the sycophancy features interpretable, the pattern of activation across layers was part of what told us these were format artifacts rather than a general circuit.

 The Contrastive Method

-A minimum activation filter (min_activation=0.5) is applied before ranking: features that don't activate at all on the positive prompts are discarded regardless of their differential score.
+A minimum activation filter (min_activation=0.5) is applied before ranking.
+Specifically, features that don't activate at all on the positive prompts are discarded regardless of their differential score.
 This prevents the ranking from being dominated by features with tiny absolute activations but technically infinite ratios.

 For each of the 16,384 features at each layer, I computed four metrics.
 Differential activation is the mean activation on positive prompts minus the mean on negative prompts, giving us the raw signal strength in absolute terms.
 Cohen's d normalizes that effect size by the pooled standard deviation, which accounts for variance rather than just the mean difference.
 The positive/negative ratio tells us how selective a feature is.
 A feature with a high ratio and low baseline activation is more likely tracking the specific behavior rather than something general.
 Finally, flip variance measures the average activation difference when the same feature is tested on opinion-flip validation pairs.